It’s about as iconic as “Bolt the Bird.”

 Study your opponent’s decks.
 Your discard isn’t powerful if you don’t know what your opponent is trying to do, and don’t know what to take.
 Learn to put yourself in their shoes and become the Affinity player, the Storm player, or the Tron player, to know how they plan to defeat you and how you can best stop it.

 Finally, learn to have patience.
-Whether this means waiting until turn 2 or 3 when appropriate or holding onto discard to force threats through counter magic.
+Whether this means waiting until turn two or three when appropriate or holding onto discard to force threats through countermagic.
 Don’t be impulsive or habitual.
-If you can properly determine the correct moment for execution, at the cost of 1 black mana, you can tip the scales in you favor.
+If you can properly determine the correct moment for execution, at the cost of one black mana, you can tip the scales in you favor.